PJanyan231/hello-world/README.md

 # hello-world
-Hello World Repos
+Hello World Repository.
-I am Pawala Janyan, a Liberian.
+Hi.
+I'm Pawala Janyan, a Liberian and a beginner in coding.